aishwaryaa-01/Intern-Work/int-ml-9/Explortary Data Analysis-ml9.md

 Here we can see *describe method* is used which provides the normal statistical insights on every attribute of the tabular dataset present here.
 ![](https://i.pinimg.com/564x/f4/23/c5/f423c5d38679a4f7f7c4e22c4e81a78b.jpg)

->
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

 ## Quantitative Test

 Quantitative EDA techniques provide a more rigorous method of determining the key properties of a dataset.
 Two of the most important of these techniques are